abhiram-s2002/racer/TERMS_OF_SERVICE.md

 - Use the service to facilitate illegal transactions
 - Manipulate ratings, reviews, or feedback systems
 - Share account credentials with others
+ - Select or use usernames that are deceptive (impersonation), infringing (e.g., trademarks), profane, hateful, or otherwise violate our policies or applicable law

 ### 4.2 Content Standards
 All content you post must: